- Academic Success Program

 - Future members are chosen by the current members based on grade point average or demonstrated writing ability.

 - Any student may submit articles, papers or book reviews they have written for consideration for publication in the Law Review.
+The student newspaper is known as the “Gavel”.
+It is published by students with the assistance of a faculty advisor.

 Smoking is not permitted inside the Law School building.
 All smoking must be done outside the building and away from the main entrances.